History

 Curriculum Implementation

-A complete audit of the history curriculum was conducted in the Summer Term.
+A complete audit of the history curriculum was conducted recently.
 On the back of the findings from this audit, the history curriculum has been carefully built and the learning opportunities and assessment milestones for each year group crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.

 History subject specific characteristics, which we expect the children to demonstrate, have been developed and shared with all stakeholders.
 These characteristics underpin all work in history and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
 These characteristics are: